-Less than significant impact with mitigation incorporated.
-As addressed in Impact 12a), projectrelated construction activities could result in potential single event noise exposure causing intermittent noise nuisance at the closest noise-sensitive land uses surrounding the project site.
+Less than significant impact.
+As addressed in Impact 12a), project-related construction activities could result in potential single event noise exposure causing intermittent noise nuisance at the closest noise-sensitive land uses surrounding the project site.
 However, the effect on longer-term (hourly or daily) ambient noise levels would be small and would not be expected to result in a perceptible increase in ambient noise levels at off-site receptors in the project vicinity.
-In addition, restricting the permissible hours of construction activities and implementing the best management noise reduction techniques and practices outlined in MM NOI-1 would ensure that potential short-term construction noise impacts on sensitive receptors in the project vicinity would be reduced to less than significant. e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels?
+In addition, compliance with City's construction noise standards (including best management noise reduction practices and restrictions on permissible hours of construction) would ensure potential construction noise impacts are less than significant.

+e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels?